BinaryMan32/blades-in-the-dark-2025/docs/characters/echo.md

 - **Heritage:** The Dagger Isles
 - **Background:** Underworld
 - **Vice:** Obligation - Cyphers - must spend time translating or delivering messages

+Echo is being blackmailed by an underworld acquaintance from the Dagger Isles.